...and, keep the newsletters simple.

 I noticed that the people who inadvertently “subscribed” to my email list — when they registered for my "free" webinars — were by and large not opening my ongoing emails.

-Lead magnets, “ethical bribes” (as they’re also called) are a bait-and-switch.
+Lead magnets, “ethical bribes” (as they’re also called) are often a bait-and-switch.
 The recipient thinks they’re only registering for the freebie, rather than the ongoing cluttering of their inbox.

 Realizing that the majority of my email “subscribers” (I put that in quotes because they didn’t intend to subscribe) did not look forward to my emails, no matter how well-written they were, was demoralizing.